Graylog2/documentation/pages/alerts.rst

     Highlight the custom message with this `color <https://api.slack.com/reference/surfaces/formatting#quotes>`__ .

 Custom Message
-    This is a message template and the data described above will be appended below the alert title, when the notification is sent.
+    The message that will be sent to Slack.
+The data described above can be used in this template.

 User Name (optional)
     User name of the sender in Slack.